 Another world unfolds when you cross the Rickenbacker Causeway from Brickell and reach Key Biscayne.
 Flush with leafy green parks, marinas, a golf course and tennis center, it’s an oasis for outdoors and fitness enthusiasts.
-From nature trails that wend their way toward the historic lighthouse at Bill Baggs Cape Florida State Park to the Virginia Key Outdoor Center, it seems there is always new terrain ripe for discovery.
+From nature trails that wind their way toward the historic lighthouse at Bill Baggs Cape Florida State Park to the Virginia Key Outdoor Center, it seems there is always new terrain ripe for discovery.
 The Ritz-Carlton, Rusty Pelican and others provide a perch for fine-dining and waterfront cocktails with a view.
 A picturesque floating village at the periphery of the city’s hustle and bustle, Key Biscayne is Miami’s secret island retreat.

 Meet our guides